ballerina-platform/ballerina-distribution/examples/jdbc-execute-operation/jdbc_execute_operation.md

-# DML and DDL operation
+# DML and DDL operations

 This BBE demonstrates how to use the JDBC client with DDL and DML operations.
 Note that the relevant database driver JAR should be defined in the `Ballerina.toml` file as a dependency.